Justlesia/predict-atm-pressure/README.md

       ```
       If the prediction services gives prediction, then it means the docker container is working.

-   4. Open predict_flask.py.
-Go to the part of the chart where libraries are imported.
-      ```
-      Comment:     import tflite_runtime.interpreter as tflite  and
-      Uncomment:   import tensorflow.lite as tflite
-      ```
-      Save the changes to the file.

 ## Deployment using AWS Lambda, AWS ECR and AWS API Gatway
    1. Go to ```AWS Lambda folder``` in the repository and type the following commands.
 The `Dockerfile` in the folder will be used to create a docker image.
       ```